-Wiring WARNING: Use properly sized cable to ensure a gas/dust tight seal at • Tip: If cable diameter is the cable gland to maintain an IP66 rating, (M12 - 2 to 5mm), not in the range of the M12 or M20 glands (M20 - 8 to 13mm).
-Take care not to lose parts of the gland if the cap is provided an approved removed. reducer and smaller gland can be fitted.
-If the telephone is wall mounted hang the faceplate on the right side of the • base using two of the faceplate screws.
-Be careful not to lose the "O" ring See: Figure 5 -Temporary Mounting for retainers.
-Wiring Insert the Tip and Ring cable through the M20 gland and connect the conductors • See: Figure 4 - Wiring to the Phone-Line-In terminal block. • If an extension telephone is installed the phone line out terminals may be utilized.
-A four-conductor cable can be used, or an additional cable can be run through the spare 20mm opening if it is not occupied for other purposes.
-If an external alerter device is utilized, remove the M20 plug, install an • appropriate cable gland and connect the wiring to the Ring Detect Relay terminal block.
-Enable the Ring Detect Relay by inserting the jumper wire provided across the Ring Detect Relay Enable terminals.
-Tighten the cable glands securely. • Mount the faceplate and fasten the captive screws to the base.
-Connect the Tip and Ring conductors at the demarcation block. • If the built in Ring Detect Relay is utilized, apply power to the conductors. • Programming the DTT If necessary program the features.
-See: Operating Modes
+- WARNING: Use properly sized cable to ensure a gas/dust tight seal at the cable gland, (M12 - 2 to 5mm), (M20 - 8 to 13mm).
+Take care not to lose parts of the gland if the cap is removed. - Insert the Tip and Ring cable through the M20 gland and connect the conductors to the Phone-Line-In terminal block. - If an extension telephone is installed the phone line out terminals may be utilized.
+A four-conductor cable can be used, or an additional cable can be run through the spare 20mm opening if it is not occupied for other purposes. - Install the headset if provided. - If an external sounder is utilized, remove the M20 plug, install an appropriate cable gland and connect the wiring to the Ring Detect Relay terminal block.
+Enable the Ring Detect Relay by inserting the jumper wire provided across the Ring Detect Relay Enable terminals. - Tighten the cable glands securely. - Mount the faceplate and secure the captive screws to the base.